LINGUIST 2PS3 Psycholinguistics (C01)

 Other Course Information:

-This course includes collaborative, team-based learning as a core component of the course.
-Furthermore, the class takes place in an Active Learning Classroom.
-Each of these attributes of the course might lead to unusual accessibility challenges for some students.
-If you have accessibility concerns about these or any element of the course, please discuss them with Dr. Anderson as early as possible in the semester so that your learning needs can be met.
+This course includes collaborative, team-based learning as a core component of the course, which might lead to unusual accessibility challenges for some students.
+If you have accessibility concerns about any element of the course, please discuss them with Dr. Anderson as early as possible in the semester so that your learning needs can be met.